jguida941/-adaptive-hashmap-studio/docs/batch_runner.md

 # Batch Benchmark Runner

-The batch runner executes a suite of `hashmap_cli.py` commands from a single TOML specification and produces a Markdown report with results and command output snippets.
+The batch runner executes a suite of CLI commands (`hashmap-cli …`/`python -m hashmap_cli …`) defined in a single TOML specification and produces a Markdown report with results and command output snippets.
 Use it to replay a consistent set of workloads across backends and capture summary metrics without hand-running each CLI invocation.
 Mission Control now exposes this workflow through the **Benchmark Suites** tab,